bitapihub/api-optimization-engine/README.md

 Project Status
 --------------

-**Status**: Beta
+**Status**: Discontinued

-The engine is currently in beta.
-Originally the engine was designed to be a $10,000 a year product for Bit API Hub, though it's become an open source project as Bit API Hub is changing into something much larger.
-As I have too many client projects that I'm working on, I'm not currently maintaining this project.
+The last state of this project is beta.
+As I have too many client projects that I'm working on, I'm not currently maintaining this project any longer.
+If it gains enough traction, I'll consider rewriting it.

+**WARNING**
+This project is developeed without modular design which is critical to maintainability!
+Therefore, if you do decide to use this project in whole or in part, you're strongly encouraged to make it modular.
+When I wrote this, I had not yet discovered Robert C. Martin's [Clean Code](https://cleancoders.com/) standards, and admittedly, the codebase looks like crap.
+If you're evaluating me for your next project, check out my newer projects, such as [Hack Fast Algos](https://github.com/cozylife/hackfastalgos) or [the source for Rick Mac Gillis.com](https://github.com/cozylife/rickmacgillis).

 Limitations
 -----------